 When light hits the surface of a material, it will either be reflected, absorbed, or transmitted through the material (or a combination of the above).
 The reflectance of this light will depend on the object’s structure and material properties.

-Depending on the reflectance application, a wide variety of light sources, accessories, fiber-optic probes and spectrometers can be chosen, offering you a tailor-made solution for your specific application.
+Depending on the reflectance application, a wide variety of light sources, accessories, fiber-optic probes, and spectrometers can be chosen, offering you a tailor-made solution for your specific application.

 Configuring a Setup

 Avantes has developed a variety of custom reflection probes to meet the specific demands of different color measurement applications.
-Color measurements are manifested in the L*a*b* color model which includes parameters for brightness and hue.
+Color measurements are manifested in the L*a*b* color model, which includes parameters for brightness and hue.
 This and other presets for color measurements can be found in our AvaSoft color application software.

 These are some of the products mentioned above.
-To find the perfect setup for your specific application, contact one of our sales engineers for advice.
+Contact one of our sales engineers for advice to find the perfect setup for your specific application.

-Why Avantes for your reflection application?
+Why choose Avantes for your reflection application?

 - Multi-channel capabilities to measure broad wavelength ranges